uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Aboriginal people came to see law as a tool of government oppression.

 To this point, the country’s civil laws continued to overlook the truth that the extinguishment of peoples’ languages and cultures is a personal and social injury of the deepest kind.
-It is difficult to understand why the forced assimilation of children through removal from their families and communities—to be placed with people of another race for the purpose of destroying the race and culture from which the children come—can be deemed an act of genocide under Article 2(e) of the UN’s Convention on Genocide, but is not a civil wrong.
+It is difficult to understand why the forced assimilation of children through removal from their families and communities—to be placed with people of another race for the purpose of destroying the race and culture from which the children come—can be deemed an act of genocide under Article 2(e) of the =|UN=United Nations=’s Convention on Genocide, but is not a civil wrong.

 Failure to recognize such truths hinders reconciliation.
 Many Aboriginal people have a deep and abiding distrust of Canada’s political and legal systems because of the damage they have caused.